snowmeltarcade/projectbirdracing/documentation/requirements/server.md

 When the server starts, a random world is generated, or loaded if world data has been saved.
 A pseudo-random number generator (PRNG) will be used to generate the world.
 After a world has been generated, the PRNG's seed and the world's data will be saved.

 Each world tile will represent a 1m x 1m square.
-The generated main world will be 10000x10000 tiles, and a generated race map will be 1000x1000 tiles.
+The generated main world will be 10000x10000 tiles, a generated race map will be 1000x1000 tiles and a generated village map will be 500x500 tiles.

 A world consists of a base, or default, biome.
 Throughout the world, multiple other biomes will be generated.